B2-Kumar/Notes/oops.md

 ```

 ###### Abstract Class
 Abstract classes can’t be instantiated, i.e., we cannot create an object of this class.
 However, we can derive a class from it and instantiate the object of the derived class.
 An Abstract class has at least one pure virtual function.
+It serve as a blueprint for derived classes.
+It defines a common interface, including member functions and attributes, that derived classes are expected to implement.
 ###### Properties of the abstract classes:
 ❖ It can have normal functions and variables along with pure virtual functions.
 ❖ Prominently used for upcasting(converting a derived-class reference or pointer to a base-class.
 In other words, upcasting allows us to treat a derived type as a base type), so its derived classes can use its interface.
 ❖ If an abstract class has a derived class, they must implement all pure virtual functions, or they will become abstract.
+###### Why abstract classes?
+Defining Common Interface:
+Abstract classes allow you to define a common interface that a group of related classes should adhere to.
+By specifying a set of methods that must be implemented by derived classes, you establish a contract that promotes consistency and ensures that certain behaviors are present across the class hierarchy.
+Clear Abstraction and Encapsulation:
+Abstract classes promote the principles of abstraction and encapsulation.
+They allow you to expose a high-level interface (the abstract methods) while hiding the implementation details within derived classes.
+Promoting Code Reusability:
+Abstract classes allow you to provide default implementations for methods that can be shared among multiple derived classes.
+This reduces code duplication and promotes the reuse of common behavior.
+Concrete methods in the abstract class can serve as a foundation that derived classes build upon.
+Facilitating Polymorphism:
+Abstract classes are essential for achieving polymorphism—the ability to treat objects of different classes through a common base class interface.
+By working with abstract base class pointers or references, you can write more generic code that interacts with various derived classes in a unified manner
 ```
 #include<iostream>
 using namespace std;